Are you preparing your goat herd for winter by studying up on winter goat care?

 And if I do need to give goats more due to extreme temperatures, I supplement in minerals and hay.
 Not grain because too much grain will cause some goats to founder.
 I fill the hay feeders another time and they can enjoy a little more protein to keep them warm through the extremes.

-Shelter from Wind & Cold
+4. Winter Goat Shelter from Wind & Cold

-Another things that keeps goats warm is good shelter from the wind.
+Do goats need heat in the winter?
+Not really.
+The main thing that keeps goats warm is good shelter from the wind.

 Type of shelter doesn’t matter too much.
 Use what you have and what works.
 Goats can actually really handle the cold temperatures rather well.
 They snuggle together and keep each other warm.